5 Common Spinal Injuries after a Car Accident

 Contact Our Pennsylvania Spinal Cord Injury Lawyers Today!

 Spinal injuries are very costly, and you shouldn’t be responsible for the expense.
-To obtain financial compensation for spinal cord injuries, your lawyer must prove to the insurance company that your condition wasn’t pre-existing and was caused by negligence of another party.
+To obtain financial compensation for spinal cord injuries, your lawyer must prove to the insurance company that your condition wasn’t pre-existing and was caused by the negligence of another party.
 If you have been hurt in a car accident and are looking for an experienced and compassionate lawyer in Southeastern Pennsylvania who has helped thousands of victims, contact Rubin, Glickman, Steinberg & Gifford today.

 Our attorneys have been serving injured accident victims throughout the counties of Montgomery, Bucks, Lehigh, Chester, Delaware, and surrounding areas for over 65 years.
-If you can’t travel to one of our offices in Colmar, PA and Newtown, PA, we can meet with you in your home or hospital.
-Call 215-822-7575 or complete our online contact form today.
+If you can’t travel to one of our offices in Colmar, PA, and Newtown, PA, we can meet with you in your home or hospital.
+Call (215) 822-7575 or complete our online contact form today.